tlswg/tls13-spec/draft-ietf-tls-tls13.md

 attacks.

-KeyUpdate signals a key change, so the receiver MUST check that the end of the KeyUpdate message aligns with a record boundary.
+KeyUpdate signals a key change, so the receiver MUST check that the end of the KeyUpdate message aligns with a record boundary; if not, then it MUST send a fatal "unexpected_message" alert.

 #  Record Protocol